Flairings/Mitigator/README.md

-FIX ASCII ERROR: export PYTHONIOENCODING=UTF-8
+apt install net-tools

 ``
 Capture
 ``
 - uses /proc/net/dev to detect incoming ddos attacks.

-- currently uses UFW (fucking stinky. i know.)
+- uses linux's built in IP handler

 - don't use this tool if you have an iq below 10